 Think of your panel as the heart of your home’s electrical system.
 If it’s weak or outdated, it can’t safely pump power where it’s needed.
 This is especially true if you’re considering major additions like an EV charger or a whole-home Generac generator.
 A generator needs a modern, capable panel to integrate with your home’s circuits and provide seamless backup power during an outage.
 Ignoring the signs of a failing panel means you’re not just risking flickering lights; you’re gambling with the safety and functionality of your entire home.
 Let’s walk through the specific dangers of putting this essential upgrade on the back burner.

-Fire Hazards and Safety Risks
+Understanding the Fire and Safety Risks

 The most critical reason to upgrade an old electrical panel is safety.
 An overloaded or malfunctioning panel is one of the leading causes of electrical fires in homes.
 When circuits are constantly pushed beyond their limits, wires can overheat, melting their protective insulation and creating a serious fire hazard.
 You might notice a burning smell near the panel or see scorch marks, which are urgent red flags.
 Beyond fire, an old panel increases the risk of electric shock, especially if components are worn out or connections are loose.
 Our team of electricians can perform professional electrician repairs to ensure your system is safe and up to code.